apache/hudi/rfc/rfc-56/rfc-56.md

 As we can see, all these direct based early conflict detection strategy need extra FS calls.

+##### BloomDirectMarkerBasedEarlyConflictDetectionStrategy
+Same as `SimpleDirectMarkerBasedEarlyConflictDetectionStrategy` which has no transaction.
+The difference is that in this `BloomDirectMarkerBasedEarlyConflictDetectionStrategy`:
+1. Marker handlers write a bloom files which are related to corresponding marker files.
+2. Conflict detection read these bloom files firstly to pick out potentially conflicting marker files as quick as possible.

 #### TimelineServerBasedWriteMarkers related strategy

 ##### AsyncTimelineMarkerEarlyConflictDetectionStrategy